Free Google Ads Performance Grader

 The AdWords keywords limit is 10,000 keywords per ad group.
 You can have up to 20,000 ad groups per campaign, and 100,000 campaigns per account.
 However, that does not mean you can have up to 20 trillion keywords – the maximum number of keywords per account is 5 million (active and paused).

 Where can I get an AdWords keyword report?

-While there is a reporting function within AdWords, it isn't very user friendly or actionable.
 Try out our AdWords Performance Grader to get a detailed analysis on how your AdWords keywords are performing compared to your industry competitors.

 How accurate is Google’s AdWords Keyword Estimator?

 Unfortunately, Google does not disclose the actual search volume of its keywords – this is especially true for long-tail keywords.
-The margin of error increases on high volume and low volume keywords that Google either rounds off traffic numbers (while asthetically pleasing, creates data inaccuracy issues) or fails to have enough data to estimate the keyword volume for long-tail keywords.
+The margin of error increases on high volume and low volume keywords that Google either rounds off traffic numbers (while aesthetically pleasing, creates data inaccuracy issues) or fails to have enough data to estimate the keyword volume for long-tail keywords.
 Though updated frequently, it is still best to take keyword volume results from the Google keyword tool with a grain of salt.

-What's are the most expensive AdWords Keywords?
+What are the most expensive AdWords keywords?

 The top five Most Expensive Keywords by category are: